Godzilla vs Kong (2021) - Review

 TL;DR (Conclusion)

 Godzilla vs Kong is dumb.
-It’s not dynamically colorful as King of the Monsters or as quirky as Kong: Skull Island.
+It’s not as dynamically colorful as King of the Monsters or as quirky as Kong: Skull Island.
 However, we have come a long way from the 2014 Godzilla and certainly much further since the 1998 travesty in making decent Godzilla movies for fans like me who revel in the opportunity to watch stupid kaiju action movies.
 If you never had an interest in either giant monster franchise, or if you consider yourself too much of an intellectual to enjoy the mindless fun of kaiju movies like this, you probably aren’t going to enjoy this movie.
 If you find your tastes align with mine, however, you should still find enough here to keep you entertained despite the lame characters and plot points that don’t make sense.